nchinling/property-listing/README.md

         npm install

 ```
-3) - Enables use of Angular's use of 'ng' command.
+3) - Enables use of Angular's use of 'ng' command in pipeline.
    - Installs dependencies (files) listed in package.json